Here’s what I’ll be on the lookout for at flea markets, garage sales, thrift shops and more this year to add to my collections.

 After admiring the kitschy tea towels at Anthropologie, I was inspired to find some alternatives that were less pricey.
 We’re a little too hard on ours around here to spend that much.

-The Irish linen tea towels are my favorites.
+The Irish linen tea towels are my favourites.
 Although they come out of the washer and dryer quite wrinkled, I swear they dry dishes so much better than cotton.
 I’ve been able to pick up most of these kitchen towels for less than $2, so it’s worth putting them to use rather than storing them in a drawer.